Equine First Aid Kits - Basic Winter Essentials

-We love to hear about the behind-the-scenes training plans and stable management regimes of our favourite equestrian combinations, and we’ve recently caught up with leading British dressage rider Hannah Biggs to get the inside track on her plans for 2019 and how she gets set for success.
+We love to hear about the behind-the-scenes training plans and stable management regimes of our favourite equestrian combinations, and we’ve recently caught up with leading British dressage rider Hannah Biggs to get the inside track on her plans for 2019 and find out how she gets set for success.

-Based in beautiful Dorset near the borders of Somerset and Wiltshire, Haygain sponsored rider Hannah has represented Great Britain at all stages of her riding career in Junior, Young Rider and then Senior teams.
-She is a Grand Prix-level competitor and also works as a dressage coach and judge – certainly more than enough to keep her busy when she isn’t in the saddle.
+Based in beautiful Dorset near the borders of Somerset and Wiltshire, Haygain sponsored rider Hannah has represented Great Britain at all stages of her riding career, in Junior, Young Rider and then Senior teams.
+She is a Grand Prix-level competitor and also works as a dressage coach and judge – certainly more than enough to keep her busy when she isn’t in the saddle!

 “I have two top horses to compete this year, Don Caledonia (Archie) and Freeman.
 Archie is stepping up to Grand Prix, which is very exciting.
 I am scheduling in plenty of training and small, low-key outings for him to build up his confidence as he tackles the higher-level movements.
 Freeman will contest the 6-year-old Young Horse classes as well as the Novice Championships at the British Dressage Nationals in September.
 We have taken our time with him so far, allowing him plenty of time to grow and strengthen.
 You may notice that it’s very much my belief that we shouldn’t push young horses too much too early!”